CROP AND ACREAGE REPORTS

 Spatial Acreage Estimates

 Behind the maps is a robust data set.
-The 2018 Standing Acreage Initial Estimate includes estimated almond acres, bearing and non-bearing, by county and by year planted from 1984 through 2016.
-It is based on standing acreage in 2018 and is also reflected in the 2016 almond acreage map layer.
-Bearing acreages have all been verified via ground truthing and/or spatial approaches.1 Non-bearing acreages represent, 2017 and 2018 plantings.
-All non-bearing acreages should be considered as estimates at this time and will be finalized following completion of the 2020 mapping.
+The 2019 Standing Acreage Final Estimate includes estimated almond acres, bearing and non-bearing, by county and by year planted from 1984 through 2017.
+It is based on standing acreage in 2019 and is also reflected in the 2019 almond acreage map layer.
+Bearing acreages have all been verified via ground truthing and/or spatial approaches.1 Non-bearing acreages represent, 2018 and 2019 plantings.
+All non-bearing acreages should be considered as estimates at this time and will be finalized following completion of the 2021 mapping.

 Findings from the spatial map are being used by USDA National Agricultural Statistics Service (NASS) to fine-tune the official almond acreage reports and other forecasts and reports, and serve as a complementary almond industry resource.
 The NASS crop and acreage reports are the official USDA estimates and will continue to be the official statistics for the almond industry.

 - 2019 Standing Acreage Final Estimate (December 2019)